 Pie Crust Options

-There are a few crust options for this pie.
-My first choice for this is a Vanilla Wafer and Nut Crumb Crust.
+Another crumb crust option is a Vanilla Wafer and Nut Crumb Crust.
 It's so delicious and makes this pie taste like a cross between banana cream pie and banana pudding.
-Plus, choosing a crumb crust option will make this pie easier to make!

-A Pâte Sucrée is a just sweet pie crust that is very stable and also a great choice for this pie.
+A Pâte Sucrée is a just sweet pie crust that is very stable and is also a great choice for this pie.
 If you are looking for a really neat slice, choose this one.

 How to Make the Vanilla Pudding